 Praise And Rewards

 External rewards are effective motivators for achieving a goal, and this is true for potty training relapse as well.
-Consider putting in an incentive system.
+Consider putting in a reward system or a sticker chart / reward chart.
 That’s what we did with my kid, and it really helped him stay motivated to “get back on track.”

 You’ve Got This